matiassingers/awesome-readme/readme.md

 ## Architecture Examples
 A good ARCHITECTURE.md file helps developers understand how and where to make changes, whether they are new to a project or not.

-Diagrams, source code maps, and discussing invariants and design decisions is essential.
+Diagrams, source code maps, and discussing invariants and design decisions are essential.

 This can also be a dedicated section of your README.md files.
 - [esbuild](https://github.com/evanw/esbuild/blob/main/docs/architecture.md) - Great use of graphics for visualisations and project structure.
 Includes a list of important principles for the project.